Tully’s Italian Deli & Meats – Albuquerque, New Mexico

 31 December 2008: On lazy days when you don’t want to cook or perhaps when you want to spoil yourself, let pasta pamper you.
 Pick up a lasagna from Tully’s freezer.
 It’s layers and layers of pasta sandwiching pork and beef all slathered with marinara sauce and topped with two melted cheeses and several complementary spices.
 This is lasagna the way it’s made in some Boston area restaurants, those specializing in red meat sauces.
 It’s lasagna which imbues your kitchen with those memory inducing aromas you’ll treasure.

-There are few things in life more satisfying than a sandwich at Tully’s, but it’s possible to improve on your Tully’s experience by walking a few feet south to Saratori’s Di Tully, an Italian pastry shop that will remind East Coast transplants of Italian pastry shops in New York.
+There are few things in life more satisfying than a sandwich at Tully’s, but it’s possible to improve on your Tully’s experience by having an Italian cookies and pastries Saratori’s Di Tully, a pastry shop that will remind East Coast transplants of Italian pastry shops in New York.
+If you haven’t been to Tully’s in a while, you’ll be happy to learn that you now have to enter through Saratori’s entrance to get to Tully’s.
+It’s akin to previewing heaven on Earth.

 Tully’s Italian Deli & Meats